Carmustine (By injection)

 Call your doctor right away if you notice any of these side effects:

-- Pain, swelling or burning where the IV is given
+- Pain, redness, swelling, or burning under your skin where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor